- What is SEEK?

 Yes, you can add data as a URL, which is common in the case of publications.

-Yes, you can use a RESTful API to access the data within SEEK, and export as XML or RDF.
-Some data is also exported as Comma Seperated Values (CSV).
-We will be publishing more on how to access SEEK using APIs in the future.
+Yes, you can use a RESTful API to access the data within SEEK, and export as JSON or RDF.
+Some data is also exported as Comma Separated Values (CSV).
+Details about using the API can be found at https://docs.seek4science.org/help/user-guide/api.html

 Yes, please visit our Getting SEEK page for information on how to install your own copy of SEEK.
 You also have the option to download a Virtual Machine image if you wish to try out a SEEK installation quickly.